 What Is Vicodin?

-Vicodin is the brand name for the opioid hydrocodone, which, like other opioids, is often prescribed to treat moderate to severe pain.
-It is a semi-synthetic opioid that binds to opioid receptors in the brain and body to block pain signaling and provide the user with relief.
+Vicodin is a brand name for the opioid hydrocodone, a semi-synthetic opioid prescribed for moderate to severe pain.
+Hydrocodone works by binding to opioid receptors in the brain and body, blocking pain signals and providing relief.

 Common side effects of Vicodin include: